ohli/hello-world/README.md

 ## Who am I?
 No robot, as you might have guessed :-)
 I'm a student off business information systems at HfT Leipzig.

+I should learn how to get into branching